Vilsium/CITI-INSURANCE-SERVICES/README.md

 This website is made as an advertisement for the CITI INSURANCE SERVICES which is a brand name used by one of my known insurance broker.
-The website tells why one should buy insurance through them and what all insurance porducts they provide.
+The website tells why one should buy insurance through them and what all insurance products they provide.

+This is a clone of the landing page for CITI INSURANCE SERVICES website, hence only limited things are functional

 Description of the webpage: -
 It is a Single Page Application(SPA) as its main aim was to do advertisement.